 2 - Audited financial statements for the most recent year posted on the charity’s website.

-1 - Charity provided Charity Intelligence with the audited financial statements upon request by email or telephone.
+1 - Charity provided Charity Intelligence with its audited financial statements upon request by email or telephone.

 Program Cost Coverage

 Program cost coverage is a financial ratio for assessing a charity’s need for funding.
 It compares funding reserves relative to program costs.
 Funding reserves are calculated as liquid assets of cash, cash equivalents, and investment securities, less interest-bearing liabilities.
 The program cost coverage ratio is calculated by dividing the year-end funding reserves of the most recent year by the program costs for the year less 5% of donor-endowed funds (or the disbursement rate disclosed by the charity).
 This is expressed as a percentage.
 The charity’s funding reserves and program costs are also displayed in a chart.
 Where donor-endowed funds have been disclosed, these are separated out and noted separately.